Embird Embroidery Software

 4. Create Layers

-Click the Generate Stitches button or use this command from the pop-up menu.
-Of course, only the orange part of the object will be filled with stitches.
+Click the Generate Stitches button.
+Only the portion of the object defined by the active mask will be filled with stitches.

 Sfumato Stitch - First masked layer